 Participants are encouraged to listen and follow directions of Discovery Building staff, volunteers and/or group chaperones.

 We encourage youth to view the interactive science displays and have fun, but please keep in mind that the Discovery Building is a research facility and professional workplace.

 Chaperones and parents are expected to stay with their youth at all times.
 Additionally, chaperones and adults are encouraged to assist in activities, ask questions and assist with keeping youth engaged.

-Limited funds are available to reimburse all or part of the cost of transportation for qualifying groups to bring school-aged children to the Discovery Building for Summer Science.
+Limited funds are available to reimburse all or part of the cost of transportation for qualifying groups to bring school-aged children to the Discovery Building for Summer Expeditions.
 Funds are available on a first-come, first-served basis for programs that support students eligible for free/reduced lunch.
 Groups can indicate their interest on the registration form.

 If you need immediate assistance, please contact Becky Balistreri at firstname.lastname@example.org or 608.316.4382.
 If you have general questions about the program, please contact Kabao Vang at email@example.com or 608.316.4675.

 Adult supervision is always required, with at least one adult (18 years or older) chaperone per 10 youth.

 Registration is requested for individuals and groups.
 For smaller groups and families, registration is encouraged, but drop-ins are accepted.
 There is no cost to participate.
 For groups of 10 or more, preregistration is requested.